HackYourFuture/databases/lesson2/README.md

 # Lesson 2: Data Models, Relationships, and Schemas

-In this class, students will learn how to use more complex SQL queries to retrieve information across tables, and interact with data including write operations.
+In this class, the students will learn how to use more complex SQL queries to retrieve information across tables, and interact with data including write operations.

-Objective: Students should be able to build CRUD functionality using SQL statements, including INSERT INTO, UPDATE and DELETE.
-Students should also be able to create an entity relationship diagram based on a qualitative description of data requirements, and translate that into a MySQL database schema.
+Objective: the students should be able to build CRUD functionality using SQL statements, including INSERT INTO, UPDATE and DELETE.
+The students should also be able to create an entity relationship diagram based on a qualitative description of data requirements, and translate that into a MySQL database schema.

 ## Pre-Class Readings